MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/set-password-to-never-expire.md

 `Get-Module -ListAvailable | where{ $_.Name -eq "AzureAD"`}

-This Cmdlet will search inside all the available modules and will search for the one that contains a name of "AzureAD".
+This cmdlet will search inside all the available modules and will search for the one that contains a name of "AzureAD".

 ### 2. Update it or install it
 If not, you can **install it**.